dynastyprocess/data/docs/_posts/2019-02-01-lookingfordata.md

 3. and sort/filter to your heart's content!

-(There used to be a "download data" option but I'm wondering if that's been removed... :thinking-face:)
+(There used to be a "download data" option but I'm wondering if that's been removed... :thinking:)

 ## Conclusion

 At the end of the day, NFL data is much more available than it used to be - so all we need to do is find out how to get at it!
-PowerQuery is my favourite language/program to use, but there are certainly other ways to get after it (R, Python, or even just web-based access like FFStatistics).
+PowerQuery is my favourite language/program to use, but there are certainly other ways (R, Python, or even just web-based access like FFStatistics).
+I'm not quite sure why I leapt to play-by-play data this time (it may be because I was just modifying the code that [generated this tweet](https://twitter.com/_TanHo/status/1088520821109338114?s=20)) - hindsight me says that ffstatistics would have been much easier.

 Hope you enjoyed my inaugural blog post and I'm happy to answer any questions on Twitter [@_TanHo](https://www.twitter.com/_TanHo).